 I don't know if they're just stuck in the house, cause we can't have gas because pipeline shut down or what's going to have to happen.
 Are we going to have to get there?
 We got out of this disaster, do we have to shelter in place there?
 What did I show up with?
 Am I there as a burden or am I there to seek that Haven and preparing ahead of time for some of those things.
 So when you say, Hey, we are not always able to get you something in your particular instance, it's food and I'll be able to get you food or water to your doorstep then, but in five days I can definitely get it to where we are going.
 It's never too late to start to prep or start to think from a parent standpoint, however, I would urge everyone to prepare earlier than later.
 That is the whole idea of preparedness when you think about it.
 Right?

 Joe: We get past the hurricanes.
 There's a ton of storms that happened this last year.
-Really weird stuff, tornadoes, all kinds of stuff, $47 million in damage done throughout the mid U.S. Then the elephant in the room, the WHO says, Hey, there might be this novel Corona virus thing that we should start to pay attention to and shit goes downhill from there.
+Really weird stuff, tornadoes, all kinds of stuff, $47 million in damage done throughout the mid U.S that is why it is recommended to have a tornado emergency kit.
+Then the elephant in the room, the WHO says, Hey, there might be this novel Corona virus thing that we should start to pay attention to and shit goes downhill from there.
 How did that affect the stuff that you were seeing and people you were talking to, around March when we started to see those shutdowns and that kind of realm.
 Did people see it coming where the people in January, they started to call going, Hey, I think there's something going on in China and I want to prepare for it.
 Or was it really more reactive once shutdown started happening in the states?

 Jordan: As far as being busy, it definitely started January, February, but by the time that March hit, I think a lot of new people started joining that same mentality of prepping.
 In a sense it was kind of late, but as we saw 2020 was a super long year, so there was plenty of time to continue growing on that.
 Just pure panic.
 We got slammed with a lot of sales, a lot of orders, big orders as people were just unsure, which is fair.
 We didn't know where we'd be at.
 So just trying to get that food as soon as possible is the common theme that I saw right around March.
 To even some point.